GeorgKullgren/TimeTracker-CPP/README.md

 TimeTracker
 ===========

-Simple time tracker developed "just for fun"
+Simple time tracker developed "just for fun" to practice TDD and to learn how to use gtest and gmock.
-This this time in C++